Mammon in literature, film, and popular culture: Video and tabletop games

+Mammon appears as an "Archangel" boss in Cassette Beasts as a physical manifestation of the rampant capitalism of worlds that put profit above all else, including human suffering.

 Manga

 In the manga Beelzebub, Mammon is the name of one of the demons associated with the Killer Six Elements.

 In the light novel Shakugan no Shana, Mammon is one of the most powerful Crimson Lords under Bal Masqué.

 In the anime Seven Mortal Sins, Mammon is one of the Demon Lords, with her followers working as babysitters for her many children.

 Television

-In the adult animation Helluva Boss, Mammon is mentioned as the Prince of Greed and one of the seven demon princes of Hell, ruling over his own Ring of Greed.
+In the adult animated web series Helluva Boss, Mammon is featured as the Prince of Greed and one of the seven demon princes of Hell, ruling over his own Ring of Greed.
 He also owns the theme park Loo Loo Land which is a rip-off of his "friend" Lucifer's Lu Lu World.
-On the symbol that depicts him, which is his signature, and on money and other things Mammon owns, he is depicted as a jester.
-Mammon has yet to appear in Helluva Boss as of October 2021.
+He is depicted as a jester, and his appearance is used as iconography and branding in the greed ring, including the in-universe currency.
+Mammon would debut in an episode in the second season centered around him and his history with Fizzaroli.
+He is voiced by Michael Cusack.

 On The Simpsons, Montgomery Burns lives at the corner of Croesus and Mammon Streets.